-a.
-AC 11B ALC Phase 1 VL:
+b.
+AC 11C ALC Phase 1 VL:

-(1) Phase 1 Virtual Learning (VL) is a synchronous (Non-Resident) delivered through Army 365 (MS Teams).
+(1).
+Phase 1 (VL) will be synchronous (Non-Resident) delivered through Army 365 (MS Teams).
 It is recommended that home station students use Government Furnished Equipment (GFE), an active government Virtual Private Network (VPN) if off-site of a military installation, and an active Army 365 account to participate in training using A365 Microsoft Teams.
 If using a home personal computer with CAC reader and DoD certificates installed, virtual classroom capabilities may be reduced.
 A365 (MS Teams) capabilities are subject to change.
-Maximum allowable time between phases 1 & 2: No more than 3 days (travel to Resident/ADT Phase 2).
+The maximum allowable time between phases 1 & 2: is no more than 3 days (travel to Resident/ADT Phase 2).

-b.
-Soldiers are no longer required to hand carry a copy of the cardiovascular medical screening to service schools.
+c.
+Soldiers are no longer required to hand carry a copy of the Cardiovascular medical screening to service schools.
 A physical date will be placed on the Performance Evaluation Checklist (PEC) in part II.

-c.
-Soldiers attending this course at a Reserve Component (RC) Regional Training Institute (RTI) under the 2-phase course design will be required to meet Height and Weight Requirements during phase 2.

 d.
+Soldiers attending this course at a Reserve Component (RC) Regional Training Institute (RTI) under the 2- phase course design will be required to meet Height and Weight Requirements during phase 2.

+e.
 Course Critical Events are defined as Graduation Requirement.

-e.
-Composite Score: a single score derived from multiple pieces of information.
+f.
+Composite Score is a single score derived from multiple pieces of information.